ozguryazilimas/wp-postane/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.11 =
+* Fixed a minor conflict with the WPForms plugin where the hidden menu item "Dashboard -> Welcome to WPForms" became visible when Admin Menu Editor was installed.
+* Fixed a conflict with Toolset Types 3.4.7 that prevented redirect settings from being saved.
+* Fixed a PHP warning triggered when a menu item didn't have a URL or a required capability.
+* Fixed a plugin visibility bug where, if none of the user's roles had custom access settings for a specific plugin or in general, AME would immediatly deny access instead of also checking user capabilities.
+This could theoretically happen if all the user's roles were new or if the user didn't have any roles (they might still have access due to directly granted capabilities).
+* Prevent a potential fatal error if JSON-encoded module settings stored in the database have been corrupted and can't be decoded.
+* Added some missing `.map` files that could cause 404 errors for users looking at the developer console.
+* Lots of internal reorganization that likely won't have any visible effects in this version.
+* Tested up to WP 6.2.

 = 1.10.4 =
 * Fixed a layout bug in the menu editor where the submenu column did not increase its height to align with the currently selected top level menu.